No imputation without representation: Background

-\citet{ding10investigation} conduct a more extensive investigation, using insights from a series of Monte Carlo simulations to systematically remove values from 36 datasets to simulate different forms of missingness, and also consider one real-life dataset with missing values.
+Ding \& Simonoff \cite{ding10investigation} conduct a more extensive investigation, using insights from a series of Monte Carlo simulations to systematically remove values from 36 datasets to simulate different forms of missingness.
+They use these datasets to compare zero imputation\footnote{Presumably, they use one-hot encoding for categorical attributes, in which case zero imputation is equivalent to treating missing values as a separate category, but they do not state this explicitly.} with indicator attributes against mean/mode imputation without, as well as a number of other missing data approaches, for logistic regression.
+In addition, the authors evaluate a related representation of missing values\footnote{For categorical values, encoding missing values as a separate category; for numerical values, encoding missing values as an extremely large value that can always be split from the other values.} on the same set of 36 datasets, and on one real-life dataset with missing values, for decision trees.
 They find that there is strong evidence that representing missing values is the best approach when they are informative; when this is not the case their results show no strong difference.

+The comparison by Grzymala-Busse \& Hu \cite{grzymalabusse00comparison} is based on 10 datasets with naturally occurring missing values.
+However, the setting is purely categorical --- all attributes are transformed into categorical attributes --- the only form of imputation is mode imputation, and the missing value approaches are evaluated on the basis of the LERS classifier (Learning from Examples based on Rough Sets \cite{grzymalabusse88knowledge}).

-\citet{marlin08missing} compares zero imputation with missing-indicators (\e{augmentation with response indicators}) against several forms of imputation without, for logistic regression and neural networks, on the basis of an extensive series of simulations, one dataset with artificially removed values, and three real datasets.
+Marlin \cite{marlin08missing} compares zero imputation with missing-indicators (\e{augmentation with response indicators}) against several forms of imputation without, for logistic regression and neural networks, on the basis of an extensive series of simulations, one dataset with artificially removed values, and three real datasets.
 For the real datasets, there is no strong difference in performance between the different approaches.

-Most recently, building on earlier experiments with simulated regression datasets \citep{josse20consistency,lemorvan21whats}, \citet{perezlebel22benchmarking} compare four different imputation techniques with and without missing-indicators (\e{missingness mask}) on seven prediction tasks derived from four real medical datasets, and conclude that missing-indicators consistently improve performance for gradient boosted trees, ridge regression and logistic regression.
+Most recently, building on earlier experiments with simulated regression datasets \cite{josse24consistency,lemorvan21whats}, Perez-Lebel et al. \cite{perezlebel22benchmarking} compare four different imputation techniques with and without missing-indicators (\e{missingness mask}) on seven prediction tasks derived from four real medical datasets, and conclude that missing-indicators consistently improve performance for gradient boosted trees, ridge regression and logistic regression.